-- 2.1 We anticipate that the partial review of the Core Strategy will encompass the following policy components:

-- Revision of the Borough wide housing target to take into account of an objectively assessed demand1 having regard to relevant constraints affecting the delivery of growth, particularly in relation to infrastructure capacity

-- A Strategic review of our Green Belt2

-- The identification of a deliverable housing supply strategy3

-- A review of our affordable housing delivery policy4

-- A new policy approach setting out how we will meet the accommodation needs of the Traveller Community5

-- New policies setting our approach towards heritage assets specifically in relation to the identification and designation of locally listed buildings and structures

-- 2.2 We also anticipate that the revised Core Strategy will include new site allocation policies relating to:

-- Green Infrastructure

-- Major developed sites in the Green Belt

-- Housing delivery

-- Employment sites

-- Retail centres

-- Epsom General Hospital

-- The University for the Creative Arts

-- The Kiln Lane Link major transport scheme

-- 2.3 Some of these policies and site allocations were originally contained within the Site Allocations Document.
+- 2.1 We anticipate that the partial review of the Core Strategy will encompass the following policy components: - Revision of the Borough wide housing target to take into account of an objectively assessed demand having regard to relevant constraints affecting the delivery of growth, particularly in relation to infrastructure capacity - An overview of how the Borough Council will work with its housing market area partners to address unmet need - A Strategic review of our Green Belt - The identification of a deliverable housing supply strategy - A review of our affordable housing delivery policy - A new policy approach setting out how we will meet the accommodation needs of the Traveller Community - New policies setting our approach towards heritage assets specifically in relation to the identification and designation of locally listed buildings and structures - 2.2 We also anticipate that the revised Core Strategy will include new site allocation policies relating to: - Green Infrastructure - Major developed sites in the Green Belt - Housing delivery - Employment sites - Retail centres - Epsom General Hospital - The University for the Creative Arts - 2.3 Some of these policies and site allocations were originally intended for inclusion within the Site Allocations Document.
+That Document had advanced to the Submission Stage.
+Prior to submission we decided to alter our approach towards the progress of this document taking the decision to combine the emerging site allocations with the partial review of the Core Strategy.